-'dependant' means, in relation to an eligible student, the student's partner, the student's dependent child or an adult dependant, who in each case is not an eligible student and does not hold a statutory award;

-- 'partner' means any of the following: - o the spouse or civil partner of an eligible student; - the co-habiting opposite sex partner for a student who is aged 25 or over on the first day of the relevant year of a course that began on or after 1 September 2000 (excluding courses taken endon to a course that started before 1 September 2000); - the co-habiting same sex partner for a student who is aged 25 or over on the first day of the relevant year of a course that began on or after 1 September 2005 (excluding courses taken endon to a course that started before 1 September 2005).
+- 'dependant' means, in relation to an eligible student, the student's partner, the student's dependent child or an adult dependant, who in each case is not an eligible student and does not hold a statutory award - 'partner' means any of the following: - the spouse or civil partner of an eligible student - the co-habiting partner for a student who is aged 25 or over on the first day of the relevant year of a course that began on or after 1 September 2000 (excluding courses taken end-on to a course that started before 1 September 2000) - the co-habiting partner for a student who is aged 25 or over on the first day of the relevant year of a course that began on or after 1 September 2005 (excluding courses taken end-on to a course that started before 1 September 2005)

-The definition of a partner does not include a partner of the student where SFW considers they have separated (in the case of a married student or a student in a civil partnership).
+The definition of a partner does not include a partner of the student where SFW considers they have separated (in the case of a married student or a student in a civil partnership) or co-habiting partner of a student under the age of 25.
 This definition also does not include a partner who is ordinarily living outside the United Kingdom and is not maintained by the student.

-- 'adult dependant' means, in relation to an eligible student, an adult person who is dependent on the student, other than the student's child, partner (including a spouse or civil partner from whom SFW considers the student is separated) or former partner; - 'child', in relation to an eligible student, includes any child of the student's partner who is dependent on the student and any child for whom the student has parental responsibility and is dependent on the student: - · 'dependent' means wholly or mainly financially dependent; - 'dependent child' means, in relation to an eligible student, a child dependent on the student.
+- 'adult dependant' means, in relation to an eligible student, an adult person who is dependent on the student, other than the student's child, partner (including a spouse or civil partner from whom SFW considers the student is separated and a cohabiting partner of a student under the age of 25) or former partner - 'child', in relation to an eligible student, includes any child of the student's partner who is dependent on the student and any child for whom the student has parental responsibility and is dependent on the student - 'dependent' means wholly or mainly financially dependent

+• 'dependent child' means, in relation to an eligible student, a child dependent on the student